Connecting Your Tools and Integrations

 - Knowledge Base — Search help center articles.

-- Actions — Add public replies, add internal notes, update priority, status, tags, and custom fields, assign tickets.
+- Actions — Add public replies (the agent's configured Freshdesk signature is appended automatically), add internal notes, update priority, status, tags, and custom fields, assign tickets.

 - Team — List agents and groups for assignment workflows.